G-Hood/ECE-Handbook/📖Books/📘Electrical Engineering Principles and Applications/📑Chapter 1.md

 >An **Electrical Circuit** is a circuit which typically consists of various [[Circuit Element|circuit elements]](resistors, capacitors, inductors..., etc) which control [[Electrical Current|current]] and [[Voltage|voltage]] in a closed path, which is connected by [[Conductor|conductors]].
 >>[!example] Example:
 ![](Pasted%20image%2020231105123024.png)
 >In the above picture, we see an example of a simple resistive circuit.
 Starting from the positive end of the voltage source *(**V**)* , electrons travel through the resistors, into the negative end of the circuit, making a complete circuit.
-At the bottom of the circuit, we see the upside down triangle indicating [[Ground|rail]]
+At the bottom of the circuit, we see the upside down triangle indicating the [[Ground|rail]].
+>
+>
+>>[!caution] Note!
+>>It's important to remember that V=IR is an empirical model that makes design and analysis of circuits easy.
+In reality, electrons and the interactions between them and our circuits is much MUCH more complex.